Bulletin Announcement: DuBois

 Use this in your 01/05/2025 bulletin

 After meeting Jesus, the Magi returned home by “another way.”
 What in your family needs to be done “another way?”
-Do you need “another way to resolve differences, to communicate or show affection?
-This is a new year, time to change what isn’t working.
-Take a tip from some wise men, there’s always “another way.”
+Do you need a new approach to resolving differences, communicating, or showing affection?
+This new year is the perfect time to change what isn’t working.
+Take a tip from the wise men—there’s always “another way.”

 A Family Perspective 1-12-2025